Illustration of two women sharing a secret with dollar bills in the background

 2. Look for grants in unexpected places

 There are grants from the federal government, state government, your college or career school, and private or nonprofit organizations.
 What kinds of federal grants are available?
 If you fill out the FAFSA, you might be eligible to qualify for the Federal Pell Grant.
-There's a long list of others, including the Federal Supplemental Education Opportunity Grants (FSEOG), Teacher Education Assistance for College and Higher Education (TEACH) Grants, and Iraq and Afghanistan Service Grants.
+There's a long list of others, including the Federal Supplemental Education Opportunity Grants (FSEOG), Teacher Education Assistance for College and Higher Education (TEACH) Grants, and Aid for Military Families.
 All you have to do is look!

 3. There are scholarships for literally everything!

 You could get a scholarship just for being a left-handed student.
 Isn’t that crazy?
 Scholarships are awards of free financial aid that students can use to further their education.
 They can be merit or need based depending on your application and situation.
-There are thousands of scholarships of all sorts out there, including scholarships for military families.
+There are thousands of scholarships of all sorts out there, including exceptionally tall people.
 You can obtain scholarships by giving the sponsor what it wants, looking for essay contests, and more.
 And you should apply to every scholarship that you’re eligible for.

 Related: How to Expand Your Reach and Find Scholarships in Hidden Places